 - Photography is popular during sunset or sunrise due to the contrasting orange and pink sky against the dark, black sand.
 The beach is rarely crowded, so you don’t have to worry about any tourists photobombing your pictures!

 Lake Atitlan is a cobalt blue lake surrounded by rugged, volcanic mountains.
-The views are absolutely incredible and there are plenty of awesome activities to do on and around the lake, such as a sunrise hike (as pictured), kayaking around the lake, or even just hanging out on the docks.
+The views are absolutely incredible, and there are plenty of awesome activities to do on and around the lake, such as a sunrise hike, kayaking around the lake, or even just hanging out on the docks.

-There are several towns that surround the lake, and each has a completely different atmosphere than the other.
-The three most popular are Panajachel (also the most convenient to reach from Antigua and the Capital), San Pedro, and San Marcos.
+There are several towns that surround the lake, and each has a completely different atmosphere to the others.
+The most popular are Panajachel (also the most convenient to reach from Antigua and the Capital), and San Pedro la Laguna.

-Just a tuk-tuk from San Marcos is the tiny town of Tzuluna.
-Come here to visit Bambu House and the awesome permaculture farms.
-Santa Cruz is also on the same side of the lake and a nice village to spend a couple of nights as it has some of the best views of the lake, but there isn’t much to do here other than relax in the sun.
+Other stops include the small town of Tzuluna, home to Bambu House and awesome permaculture farms.
+Santa Cruz is also on the same side of the lake and a nice village to spend a couple of nights, as it has some of the best views of the lake, but there isn’t much to do here other than relax in the sun.

 Best Attractions